lmtanco/msp430cxxtest/README.md

 The idea is to have an "Easy to use correctly, difficult to use incorrectly" software interface to the msp430g2553.

-These are fragments of the main.cpp which tests the library is as follows:
+These are fragments of the main.cpp which tests the library:

 ```
 	// stop watchdog timer